photels/photels.github.io/info-english.md

 It is not allowed to bring your own alcohol up to the roof terrasse.

 ## Other information
-- There are incurred fee on 1500,- NOK if prohibition is not observed.
+- This is a smokeless hotell, there are incurred fee on 1500,- NOK if prohibition is not followed
 - P-Hotels Brattøra is a cashless hotel.
 All payments must be through card.
 - Visitors are not allowed in the room.
 - Parties are not allowed in the room.